Community Engagement for Mental Health Research Group (CE4ME)

 Dr Joel Vos

 Psychotherapists and counsellors have traditionally focused on helping individuals with their mental health concerns within the settings of mental health services, such as community clinics, psychiatric wards and hospitals.
-However, in the last decades, and against the backdrop of humanitarian crisis, virus pandemic, and large treatment gap for psychological distress and mental disorders, professionals and volunteers, such as teachers, community support staff, and youth workers are increasingly expected to work with young people and adults whose mental health is affected by social exclusion or humanitarian crisis.
+However, in the last decades, and against the backdrop of humanitarian crisis, virus pandemic, and large treatment gap for psychological distress and mental disorders, equity and access have become increasingly important and mental health professional and services have strived to move into everyday community settings such as schools and community centres and related professionals and volunteers, such as teachers, community support staff, and youth workers are increasingly being expected to work with young people and adults whose mental health is affected by social exclusion or humanitarian crisis.

 AMORAY: Assessment of Mental Health of Refugees and Asylum seekers by Youth Workers (2019-2021). https://amoray-project.eu/ Erasmus + Program, Key Action 2 Cooperation for Innovation and the Exchange of Good Practices.